Anchorage Trail Systems: Commuter uses

 Outside of sports and recreation, Anchorage is a city that has developed into a more commuter friendly city in recent years for individuals on foot or on a bike.
 Because of the layout of the city, Anchorage has faced many challenges to create a system of trail networks that not only provide connections to the entire area but a system that also provides safety for its users.
 In conjunction with trails- sparse bike lanes, wide road shoulders, and sidewalks that are plowed semi-regularly during the winter months are utilized by commuter traffic.
 Many neighborhoods in Anchorage are connected by means of the trail systems.
-Jack Roderick, Anchorage's mayor from 1972-1975, was the first local government official to recognize that Anchorage needed to become a place that could provide commuter options for individuals who did not own a car.
+Jack Roderick, Anchorage's mayor from 1972 to 1975, was the first local government official to recognize that Anchorage needed to become a place that could provide commuter options for individuals who did not own a car.
 Since his actions to develop the trail systems in that regard were started, Anchorage has slowly plugged away at evolving their trails to serve not only the recreational user but also the commuter.
 Some examples of this are demonstrated by the Anchorage Bicycle Plan or the recent addition of Moose Loop, a trail that connects the greater Anchorage Bowl.
 The 32-mile loop not only opened up a great deal of new options for commuters to stay off the busy roads, but also provided for individuals wishing to see Anchorage in a non-commuter setting.